aryan-p5tel/Coding-Projects/README.md

 # Simple Python Mini Projects

+## About

 This repository contains small Python projects I’ve built to practice and improve my programming skills.

+Finished GCSE Computer Science a year early and wanted to continue coding with real life tools.
+Hope to go into an IT related job and developing skills on:

+- Github
+- VS Code
+- Postman
+- PyCharm

 ---

 ## 📂 Project Index